 In other matters, the board:

 — Unanimously chose a new president and vice president, tapping Carrier Upshaw as the former and Todd Golden as the latter.
-Upshaw served as president in 2013.
+Upshaw served as president in 2013 and multiple times after that.
 Golden has never been BOE president or vice president.
 The immediate past president is Susan Lodal, who has served multiple times as president, and the immediate past vice president is Karen Reed-Wright, who just completed her first term as president or vice president.

 — Made changes in policies for public communications at board meetings and general board meeting information to reflect that regular board meetings will be held, unless announced otherwise, on the second Tuesday of each month instead of the first Tuesday.
 The old time conflicted with the Board of Aldermen’s meeting night.
 Likewise, the work sessions have been moved from the third Tuesday to the fourth Tuesday unless announced otherwise.
 That issue was discussed at the retreat.